This Apple Dutch Baby is such a fun way to mix up weekend breakfast or brunch! A light and fluffy pancake topped with sweet cinnamon sugar apples.

 - White Granulated Sugar

-- Milk - You can use nonfat, 2%, or whole milk
+- Milk - You can use nonfat, 2%, or whole milk.
+If you don't have milk try making this recipe for pancakes without milk.

-- Apple - I love using Granny Smith, but you can use your favorite
+- Apples - I love using Granny Smith, but you can use your favorite!

 - Ground Cinnamon